 A scientific review from 2017, which was also published in Nutrients, explored the relationship between magnesium and anxiety.
 In reviewing 18 studies, the researchers found that magnesium supplements had a positive effect on participants with either mild anxiety, premenstrual syndrome (PMS), postpartum mental health issues, or hypertension (high blood pressure).

 Why might magnesium help with anxiety?
 Researchers note that the mineral is vital to the function of our nervous system.
 It also plays a protective role in our neurons, or our brain cells that send messages throughout the brain and nervous system.
 Furthermore, it helps the nervous, endocrine, and immune systems communicate and regulate emotions and reactions.
 In doing so, it plays a role in helping to prevent feelings of stress and anxiety.
+(Click through to discover how magnesium can end the symptoms of restless leg syndrome.)

 How much magnesium should you take in a day?